 It is important to work with a law firm that has experience, especially in court litigation.

 6) Does the attorney personally handle the case or it that done by other associates?

 To hire a firm is not always the same as hiring a specific attorney.
 Many law firms delegate cases to junior associates without keeping the client informed.
-It is important that the client always knows who is actually working on the case.
+So, it is important that the client always knows who is actually working on the case.
 If other attorneys work on the case, check their backgrounds also.

 7) Who will be the contact person at the firm for the case?

 For routine matters, such as submitting medical bills or information for the case files, a case manager needs to handle routine administration of the case which does not necessary need the attention of a lawyer but instead a clerk.
-It is very important for the client to know who this person is.
+However, it is very important for the client to know who this person is.